chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 |11	|2011|6|2705|2
 |12	|2011|1|1964|3

+Territory No. 4 consistently held the highest order rates throughout all the years, followed by Territory No. 6.

 #### Query 04: Query 4: Calc Total Discount Cost belongs to Seasonal Discount for each SubCategory
 ```sql